shepnathand/census-docs/index.md

 Your data are ready to use now!

-#### Python Census API Wraper
+#### Python Census API Wrapper
-There are a couple of benifits to using the python wraper, [census](https://github.com/datamade/census).
+There are a couple of benefits to using the python wrapper, [census](https://github.com/datamade/census).
 With census, you can make many requests at the same time, you can rename the column headers, you can easily convert the data from JSON to CSV, you can preform transformations on the data, and you can document how you make each request in your scripts.
 Census is especially useful if you are already planning on using python to work with the data.

 Before you start making requests using census, you are going to need [python](https://www.python.org/getit/).
 Once you have python, open a terminal and type